tylertitsworth/5th-age-srd/Classes/Warlord.md

 #### Champion Feat

-Once per day after a battle, you can gain a bonus to all recharge rolls you make for your expended tactics equal to your Wisdom modifier.
+Once per full recovery after a battle, you can gain a bonus to all recharge rolls you make for your expended tactics equal to your Wisdom modifier.

 #### Epic Feat

-Once per day as a free action, you can choose a tactic you don't normally possess and use it as if you did (you don't get any feats associated with it).
+Once per full recovery as a free action, you can choose a tactic you don't normally possess and use it as if you did (you don't get any feats associated with it).

 ---